 |6 Months Ended|

 |Equity Method Investments||Equity Method Investments

-We have non-controlling unconsolidated equity investments in renewable energy and energy efficiency projects as well as in a joint venture that owns land with long-term triple net lease agreements to several solar projects.
-We recognized income (loss) from our equity method investments of approximately $22 million during the three months ended March 31, 2023 compared to $48 million during the three months ended March 31, 2022.
+We recognized income (loss) from our equity method investments of approximately $2 million and $25 million during the three and six months ended June 30, 2023, respectively, compared to $(20) million and $28 million during the three and six months ended June 30, 2022, respectively.
 We describe our accounting for non-controlling equity investments in Note 2.

 The following is a summary of the consolidated balance sheets and income statements of the entities in which we have a significant equity method investment.
 These amounts are presented on the underlying investees’ accounting basis.
 In certain instances, adjustment to these equity values may be necessary in order to reflect our basis in these investments.
 As described in Note 2, any difference between the amount of our investment and the amount of our share of underlying equity is generally amortized over the life of the assets and liabilities to which the differences relate.
 Certain of our equity method investments have the unrealized mark-to-market losses on energy hedges at the project level that do not qualify for hedge accounting.
 These unrealized mark-to-market losses, which resulted from rising energy prices, are recorded in the revenue line of the projects’ statements of operations.
 As these swaps are settled, the projects will sell power at the higher market price, offsetting the loss recognized on the energy hedges.

 (1) Represents aggregated financial statement information for investments not separately presented.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.